marekmaskarinec/klak/spec.md

 ## introduction

-Klak is a dynamically-typed, stack oriented language with manual memory management.
+Klak is a dynamically-typed, stack oriented, garbage collected language.
 There is a stack (called the stack), values can be pushed to, poped from, or used as arguments to functions.
 It is case insensitive and itentifiers are lowercased.
 Everything is separated by 1 >= spaces.